Skip to Content

 The 30% federal tax credit in plain language

 Many people have heard about the 30% federal tax credit, but the details often feel fuzzy.
-In the video, we break it down with simple numbers so it feels real instead of theoretical.
-As we share:
+The credit reduces tax liability.
+We explain it this way:

 That example shows how meaningful the credit can be for a taxpaying Georgia entity.
 For many organizations, that 30% shift can help bring solar into reach and change how fast the project pays back over time.